2022 IIHF Women's World Championship: Participating teams

+1Russia was expelled on 1 March 2022 due to the 2022 Russian invasion of Ukraine and Sweden was invited to replace them.

 Rosters

 Each team's roster consisted of at least 15 skaters (forwards and defencemen) and two goaltenders, and at most 20 skaters and three goaltenders.
 All ten participating nations, through the confirmation of their respective national associations, had to submit a "Long List" roster no later than two weeks before the tournament.

 Match officials

 Eleven referees and ten linesmen were selected for the tournament.

 Preliminary round

-All times are local (UTC+2).
+All times are local (Central European Summer Time – UTC+2).